Every care provider promises quality care. What makes SweetTree different?

 The UK’s national Care Quality Commission (CQC) is independent regulator of health and social care in England.
-Every year it assesses SweetTree Home Care Services against rigorous industry standards, and in 2015 SweetTree was received consistent ‘Good’ ratings across all of its homecare services, staff, and procedures.
+Every year it assesses SweetTree Home Care Services against rigorous industry standards, and in October 2017 SweetTree was received an overall rating of Outstanding across its home care services, staff, and procedures.

 Our staff are valued and developed

 At SweetTree, our professional, personalised in-house training is one of the resounding reasons we’re recognised as an industry leader.
 We don’t simply work to the highest standards of person-centred home care: Through the SweetTree Care Training Academy, we train all of our team members to understand, defend, and champion these standards as they grow their own skills and careers.

 Among a range of national certificates, we provide in-house courses to our team members in elderly care at home, in BILD (British Institute of Learning Disabilities) training, PROACT-SCIPr-UK® training, Gold Standards Framework End of Life Care training, and AIM Awards to grow knowledge on diabetes, dementia, and more.
 Our 12-week Care Certificate has been held up as a national example of best practice.